Primitive Reflex Integration Case Studies

 Mom and child were coached through rhythmic movements, reflex movement patterns for FPR, Moro, TLR, ATNR, STNR, Spinal Galant and Babinski [from the Brain and Sensory Foundations course].
 They were asked to perform RM as tolerated especially before bedtime.
 The child was not able to do them on her own so mom was asked to do passive RM to start.
 The reflex exercises were asked to be done 2-3 times a day, every day.
 The family was very compliant with completing the reflex patterns.
 The family was given a log sheet to use.

-The family was instructed to calm themselves with a drink of water, brain buttons, cross crawls and hook-ups.
-The child particularly liked the hook-ups and would stand in this position for a minute or longer.
+The family was instructed to calm themselves using the Brain Tune Ups [from the Brain and Sensory Foundations course].
+The child particularly liked the last step and would stand in this position for a minute or longer.
 She noted that it made her feel “good”.

-After 2 months of reflex pattern home program [from the Brain and Sensory Foundations course].and weekly visits, her parents reported that she is sleeping in her own room and was able to walk into dance studio by herself for the first time!
+After 2 months of movements from the Brain and Sensory Foundations course, her parents reported that she is sleeping in her own room and was able to walk into dance studio by herself for the first time!
 She is not asking to go to the bathroom every hour at school anymore.
 The child reported that she does not feel like something bad is going to happen all the time.
 She is now able to make eye contact with me and initiates conversation with me!!!

 Her voice is louder and she sounds more confident in what she says.
 The family did not change anything else during this time.
 Integrating the reflexes was able to calm her brainstem down so she can more fully engage in her life.
 It was amazing to me that just doing reflex exercises could have such a tremendous change in a child’s life.

-She is now able to do RM on her back and the windscreen on her own.
+She is now able to do several of the rhythmic movements on her own.
 She commented she loves to do them before bed and before she leaves the house.
 The child’s parents are so excited that their daughter is not as fearful and is interacting more like a child her age.
-We continue to work!!